kimono-k/seasons-react-app/README.md

 # Seasons App

-A simple Geolocation API implementation that gets your latitude data from your location and decides based on the current month a winter theme or a summer theme.
+A simple Geolocation API implementation that gets your latitude data from your location and decides based on the current month a winter theme or summer theme on  your browsers screen.

 # Winter Theme
 ![afbeelding](https://user-images.githubusercontent.com/34915099/163505133-c06f20ac-3617-4571-a68c-305525afddc1.png)